 Groveland Fire Rescue communications are handled by the Groveland Police Department.
 The Police Department staffs the Emergency Communications Center with one full time dispatcher 24/7/365.
 When interacting with Fire companies on the radio, the communication center is referred to as “Fire Alarm” and the dispatcher is subsequently known as the “Fire Alarm Operator.”
 This individual receives 911 calls, any incoming private home or private business fire alarms, and any non emergent phone calls for the fire department.
-The Fire and Police departments enjoy a good working relationship and continue to work together to improve the services we provide to the Town of Groveland.

 The Emergency Communications Center was renovated starting in January 2016.
 The renovations included new flooring and new furniture.
 New communications consoles were installed and new systems were put into service.
 These changes increased the effectiveness of the Emergency Communications Center and Fire/Police operations.
 The new Emergency Communications Center was operational and in service on March 3, 2016.